subsquid/docs/docs/squid-cli/init.md

       - substrate  A template squid for indexing Substrate-based chains.
       - frontier-evm  A template for indexing Frontier EVM chains, like Astar and Shiden.
-      - ink A template for indexing Ink! smart contracts
+      - ink A template for indexing ink! smart contracts
       - acala A template for indexing Acala EVM+ smart contracts
 ```